-Dawn just returned from a one-week mission trip with Medical Missions, the fifth such mission trip she’s taken in the last six years.
-Though living on a nonprofit salary, she’s managed to save enough money to finance each trip.
-Dawn doesn’t wait for these one or two-week trips to be used of the Lord, though.
-She’s found various opportunities through the years.
-We’ve asked her to tell us more about these experiences.
-She is one example of those singles who have invested what they have been given for the Kingdom of Heaven, rather than squandering their freedom, money, and abilities for their own purposes and pleasure.
+At the time of this interview, Dawn — a single woman with a heart to love and serve others — had just returned from a one-week mission trip with Medical Missions, the fifth such mission trip she’d taken over the period of six years.
+Though living on a nonprofit salary, she’d managed to save enough money to finance each trip.
+Dawn didn’t wait for these one or two-week trips to be used of the Lord, though.
+She found various opportunities throughout the years to minister to others.
+She is a true example of one who invested her single years for the Kingdom of Heaven, rather than squandering her freedom, money, and abilities only for her own pleasure.

 “For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken away even that which he hath.”
 (Matthew 25:29)

 “And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”
 (Matthew 25:40)

 What is Medical Missions, and how did you first start taking these trips?

 Medical Ministries International is a nonprofit organization based out of Texas whose theme verse is John 13:15 “I have set an example that you should do as I have done for you.”
 Their mission statement is: MMI is an opportunity to serve Jesus Christ by providing spiritual and physical health care in this world of need.
 I first heard about this organization in 1994 when my friend’s parents returned from a trip with them and recommended MMI to their daughter and me.
 We got more information and then went to the Dominican Republic in 1995, my first of four mission trips with MMI.

 Tell us about each of your mission trips with MMI.